I’m excited to share with you 7, amazing, deep core exercises that’ll strengthen your core muscles, and stabilize your spine and hips.

-The inner core is the spine “Safety belt”.
+The inner core (or what’s known as the deep core) is the spine “Safety belt”.
 It stabilizes your spine, pelvis, and hip joints.

 The inner core muscles that are responsible to provide spine stability are:

-- Transverse abdominis: a deep abdominal muscle that acts as a belt around your waist, protecting your spine.
-Picking an item off the floor without properly activating this muscle, will overload the lower back and pelvis which can lead to injury.
+- Transverse abdominis: a deep abdominal muscle that acts as a belt around your waist to protect your spine.
+Picking an item off the floor without properly activating this muscle will overload the lower back and pelvis which can lead to injury.

-- Other important stabilizers connected to the pelvis: i.e. multifidus.
+- Multifidus: Another important muscle stabilizer connected to the pelvis.

-Our goal is to strengthen these deep core muscle so that they are instantly activated every time we want to perform a task.
+Our goal is to strengthen these deep core muscles so they fire up automatically whenever we lift, twist or bend over.

-We often over-train the visible primer muscles to achieve that “aesthetic look”, and ignore the deep abdominal muscles that are super important in maintaining a healthy functional body.
-One that is composed of “intelligent” aesthetic muscles, and a strong foundation.
+We often over-train the visible primer muscles to achieve that “aesthetic look” and ignore the deep abdominal muscles that are responsible for maintaining a healthy functional body… One that is composed of “intelligent” aesthetic muscles, and a strong foundation.

 This is why I advise you to always keep your back GLUED to the floor when you are doing any inner core exercises on your back.

-To keep things balanced, I like to simply avoid all exercises that promote flexion: CRUNCHES (this is why I’m introducing you to some pretty cool no crunch core exercises today).
+To keep things balanced, I like to simply avoid all exercises that promote flexion or exaggerated extension: CRUNCHES (this is why I’m introducing you to some pretty cool no crunch core exercises today).

-I also keep the hyperextension exercises to a minimum, but I still perform few lower impact movements such as swimmers, supermans and cobra pose; since we spend a big part of our days hunched over, and exercises like the cobra can help restore the posture.Checkout these no crunch, deep abdominal core exercises! #fitness #workouts #backpainClick To Tweet
+I also keep the hyperextension exercises to a minimum, but I still perform few lower impact movements such as swimmers, supermans and cobra pose.

 - Keep your back glued to your mat when you are on your back.
-If you arch your back, that means you are starting to compensate, and using your low back instead of your core.
+If you arch your back, that means you’re starting to compensate and shifting the tension to your lower back instead of your core.
 You should take a break, breathe and try to do it again with proper form.

 - Take from 30-60 seconds break between each exercise.
 Our goal is to strengthen our inner goal, not to build abs. (for now!)